FlyinC4T/CatsOldSlip/README.md

 ### This does not work in canyons (sadly)

 I Did work semi-hard on this myself and it's NOT done.
 I want this to target canyons walls too, in the future.

+- This has no networking and doesn't touch the game's inner detail.
+If anything is wrong, dm me on discord `FlyinC4T#0001`